Chubu, City Guides, Kanto, Road Trip

 5. Asama Onsen

 What is Nagano without a daily visit to the onsen?
 Okay, fine, maybe it’s not normal to go to Onsen every day, but we made a point to try an Onsen in each of the places we stopped by.
-Asama Onsen is out of the way from the city, so you don’t have to stop by here if you’ve done / planning to do onsen elsewhere (Kusatsu might have been the better choice).
+Asama Onsen is out of the way from the city, so you don’t have to stop by here if you’ve done / planning to do onsen elsewhere (Kusatsu might have been the better choice if you’re following my itinerary).

 Anyway, compared to Hoshino Onsen from Karuizawa, Asama Onsen is much more simple.
 Their price is very simple too – more than half of Hoshino at 600 yen per adult.
 Inside, you can find one cold pool, one hot pool, and one outdoor pool.
 I suggest trying the hot/cold bathing method – first, take a shower and then dip yourself into the hot pool.
 Once you feel that your body temperature is high enough, go to the cold pool and dip yourself.
 Then go back to the hot pool.
 It sounds crazy, but I’ve been told this builds immunity!